 Data can be filtered and sorted in numerous ways using additional standard and custom reports to fine tune business performance.

 “The addition of Hach JOB Cal Basic and Plus further strengthens Hach’s software offering which focuses on numerous markets in the water industry.”
 Noted Chuck Scholpp, Business Unit Manager.
-“We are dedicated to providing customers a complete solution of instruments, chemistries, service and software to improve their ability to more effectively operate their water treatment process.
+“We are dedicated to providing customers a complete solution of instruments, chemistries, service and software to improve their ability to more effectively operate their water treatment process.”

 For more information on Hach JOB Cal and other Hach WIMS products, please visit www.hach.com/wims or call 1-800-677-0067.